Magebean Methodology:

 What “Baseline-Driven” Means

-Where Magebean Runs
+Where Magebean-CLI Runs

 Baseline checks are most effective when they happen on a cadence and at gates: